amjjd/rustrast/rustrast-03/README.md

 `f32` as that should allow for the best performance with SIMD instructions later.
 Performance is disappointing, at about 8.5ms per frame in release mode, 60ms in debug mode.
 Window size doesn't matter as the draw loop always writes O(number of vertices) pixels.
 Half the time in release mode and almost all of it in debug mode is spent sorting the vector of vertices.
-I chose to do this every frame as it's necessary if the model is rotating, say, or if the camera moves.
-Once I start rendering polygons the sort will go away.
+I chose to do this every frame as it would be necessary if the model was rotating, say, or if the camera moved.
+I plan on using a z-buffer for visibility from the next chapter on so I decided not to spend any time optimising the sort.

 Rust?
 -----